Mar 4, 2016 0

 Quick — say aloud what color you see in every word, NOT the word you read.

 Not easy, right?
-This actual task is called the Stroop test and is used in neuropsychological evaluations to measure mental vitality and flexibility, since performing well requires strong attention and self-regulation capability.
+This task is called the Stroop Test, and is used in neuropsychological evaluations to measure mental vitality and flexibility, since performing well requires strong attention, inhibition and self-regulation capability (also called executive functions).